Well, the whole world is falling apart and it's starting to look like the end of the line for mankind

 Now, some dogs will rise to the challenge and, say, singlehandedly defend their owners from a marauding gang

 , but sometimes the family pet will remember that, deep down, it's always been a wolf, and then turn feral.
-We know that Everything's Worse with Wolves
+We fear Savage Wolves

 , and, after the end of the world, our heroes will sometimes have to fight off a whole pack of Post-Apocalyptic Dogs that used to be friendly neighborhood mutts.